-This business case details a \$9.47m project to create a significant recreational and tourism asset through the development of an Artificial Surf Reef (ASR) at Middleton Beach in Albany, within close proximity to the Albany CBD, the Great Southern Surf Reef.
+This business case details a \$9.5m project to create a significant recreational and tourism asset through the development of an Artificial Surf Reef (ASR) at Middleton Beach in Albany, within close proximity to the Albany CBD - the Albany Artificial Surf Reef.
 The surf reef will improve the seabed conditions and the resulting wave breaking character, and consequently surfability, for a range of target surfer groups from beginner to intermediate abilities.

-The coast of the Great Southern region of Western Australia (WA) is renowned for quality surfing spots due to its exposure to large Southern Ocean swells, generally suitable for advanced to expertlevel boardriders.
+The coast of the Great Southern region of Western Australia (WA) is renowned for quality surfing spots due to its exposure to large Southern Ocean swells, generally suitable for advanced to expert-level boardriders.
 However, around the region's highest population centre (the city of Albany), although the swell exists, there is no shoreline for the swell to break into a consistent, quality surfable wave.
 The monitoring program that has been undertaken during the development of this project demonstrates that Middleton Beach is an ideal location for an ASR.
 The measurements show a very unidirectional wave climate with the standard deviation of the wave direction varying only 6° throughout the measurement period as well as average wave periods being in excess of 12 seconds with an average wave height of around 0.65 m.
 These factors combine to make the proposed site an ideal location for an ASR as the predictable wave conditions, low tidal range and predominant offshore winds means that a lot of the variability encountered with previous ASR locations is eliminated.
 Concurrent beach monitoring over a 13 month period show that, currently, only 6 surfing days were rated better than 'Average'.
-With the Great Southern Surf Reef, it is expected that this will be increased at least 30 times, with wave breaking at 50% of the time at a -0.75 m crest level.
+With the Albany Artificial Surf Reef, it is expected that this will be increased at least 30 times, with wave breaking at 41% of the year at a -1.0m crest level, maximising wave breaking whilst also ensuring adequate user safety.